SaadAhmad123/GenAI-Architecture-Learnings/README.md

 IN = \frac{T}{R} - OUT \tag{3}
 $$

-Based on the above formulae, we can derive some more helpful metrics
+Additional metrics:

-**Formula 1:** Calculating Reserved Output Tokens
+1. Calculating Reserved Output Tokens

-$$ \text{Reserved Output Tokens} = R \times OUT \tag{4}$$
+$$ \text{Reserved Output Tokens} = R \times OUT \tag{4} $$

-**Where:**
-R = Requests per minute (rate limit) OUT = Output tokens per request (fixed at 4096)

-**Explanation:** This formula calculates the total number of tokens reserved for output based on the rate limit and the fixed output token limit.
-It assumes that each request will use the maximum allowed output tokens.

-**Formula 2:** Percentage of Total LLM Limit Reserved for Output
+2. Percentage of Total LLM Limit Reserved for Output

-$$ \text{Percentage Reserved for Output} = \frac{R \times OUT}{T} \times 100% $$
+$$ \text{Percentage Reserved for Output} = \frac{R \times OUT}{T} \times 100% \tag{5} $$

-**Where:** R = Requests per minute (rate limit) OUT = Output tokens per request (fixed at 4096) T = Total model token limit per minute

-**Explanation:** This formula calculates the percentage of the total LLM token limit that is being reserved for output tokens.
-It divides the total reserved output tokens by the total model token limit and converts it to a percentage.

 This approach maps to existing API gateway rate limit control by providing a clear, mathematically-derived value for R via (2), which can be directly implemented as the gateway's rate limit.
 The function input size control is represented by IN via (3), which can be enforced within the function that processes requests after they pass through the API gateway.
+The output size constraint can be imposed on the model by sending the `max_tokens` field to the set by the limit to the model

 From an implementation perspective, this method offers several advantages: